 For non-EU students applications for student residence permit is now possible again.

-At Aarhus University, we are not in a position to predict how the situation will develop, and unfortunately, we cannot guarantee that it will be possible for you to travel to Denmark in the autumn.
-This means that the decision on whether to plan on studying at Aarhus University this autumn is up to you.
+At Aarhus University, we are not in a position to predict how the situation will develop, and unfortunately, we cannot guarantee that it will be possible for you to travel to Denmark in the spring.
+This means that the decision on whether to plan on studying at Aarhus University this spring is up to you.

 If you have any questions regarding entering Denmark please just contact the police hotline:

 The Danish travel restrictions classify all countries and regions into four categories: green, yellow, orange and red.
 These categories determine which rules apply to you on your arrival in Denmark.
 The Travels restrictions depend on your country of residence and where you are travelling from.

 If you are travelling from a country categorised as ‘orange’, you must self-isolate.
 If you are travelling from a country categorised as ‘green’ or ‘yellow’ or if you are fully vaccinated with an EU recogized vaccine, you do not need to self-isolate upon arrival.

 As the travel restrictions may change before your departure, please make sure to keep yourself updated.